St Helen's Rugby and Cricket Ground: History

+The ground saw wins for Glamorgan over South Africa in 1951 and Australia in both 1964 and 1968.

+Beyond rugby and cricket, St Helen’s has also hosted football internationals, including Wales v Ireland in 1894, as well as rugby league, athletics, boxing, cycling, hockey and tennis.
+After more than a century and a half, Swansea Cricket Club's association with the ground ended in 2025, while rugby continues to write the next chapter of its story.
+Few sporting venues can match St Helen’s for the combination of longevity, international history and iconic sporting moments that have taken place on its pitch.

 St Helen's has also staged international matches in two other sports.
 In rugby league, Wales played thirteen matches at the ground between 1945 and 1978, two of which were part of the 1975 World Cup tournament.
 A football international between Wales and Ireland took place at St Helen's in 1894.

-In the summer of 2024, it was announced the Ospreys rugby union team would be returning to the St. Helen's ground for the 2025/26 rugby season.
-However, before the move, the cricket infrastructure will be replaced with new stands for the rugby team, meaning Swansea CC will leave the stadium after around 150 years.